 For example, the average cost per page like when you’re targeting a local area is $1.00, and the average cost per page like when you’re targeting nationwide in the U.S. is about $0.50.
 This will also vary by country.

-Another factor to consider is who your targeting.
-Some targeting options in Facebook are more expensive than others.
-For instance, many advertisers like to target people with an upcoming birthday so that they can offer them a “free gift” as a lead magnet.
+Another factor to consider is who you’re targeting.
+Some audience targeting options in Facebook are more expensive than others.
+For instance, ad targeting people with an upcoming birthday is popular with many advertisers so that they can offer them a “free gift” as a lead magnet.